tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-14-ecosystem-structure-identity-pencils.md

 *Communication Design Quarterly, Issue 11, vol 1, March 2023*

-Daniel Carter, a professor at Texas State University, examines how attempts at structure in WordPress, a web-based content management system (WCMS) provides a bridge to other structured authoring learning and strategies.
+Daniel Carter, a professor at Texas State University, examines how attempts at structure in WordPress, a web-based content management system (WCMS), provide a bridge to other structured authoring learning and strategies.
 The WordPress editor has evolved from a single WYSIWYG blob to a more section-based page builder (the Gutenberg editor) that involves dragging in blocks for different content types (quotes, images, headings, paragraphs, etc.).
 Additionally, third-party plugins (such as Advanced Custom Fields) allow authors to create custom metadata fields and reusable content blocks for additional structure.

 Carter says these structures are mostly single-page structures that contrast with the content chunks in component content management systems (CCMSs) that are intended for re-use across multiple pages or outputs.
 Overall, WordPress provides an avenue for thinking about how to apply structured authoring concepts to content within a popular, real-world authoring tool.